gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 <img src="using-galaxy-gsa.assets/image-20210713134311107.png" alt="image-20210713134311107" style="zoom:67%;" />

 ## SPIA

-SPIA (Signaling pathway impact analysis) combines the evidence obtained from the classical enrichment analysis with a novel type of evidence, which measures the actual perturbation on a given pathway under a given condition.
+SPIA (Signaling Pathway Impact Analysis) combines the evidence obtained from the classical enrichment analysis with a novel type of evidence, which measures the actual perturbation based on the position of each molecule in the pathway.
 A bootstrap procedure is used to assess the significance of the observed total pathway perturbation.
 Then we can calculate a global pathway significance P-value, which combines the enrichment and perturbation P-values.

 SPIA tool analyzes KEGG signaling pathways.

 **Input data**